francicetta0122/WHSTechNotes/journal.md

 today i was learning more about phyton, one of the things that i do for learn moire phton is playing code combat and football fantasy.

+# september 11, 2024

+today we assist to the ceremony for the 9/11.